Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The Monastery of Ostrog, the Serbian Orthodox Church, dedicated to Saint Basil of Ostrog, is the most-visited pilgrimage destination in Montenegro.
 Thousands of devotees travel here every year to pray by the remains of Saint Basil for good health and alleviation of their suffering.
 However, the Ostrog Monastery also happens to be a massively popular tourist attraction in Montenegro, drawing day-trippers to gape at its truly remarkable construction, and to savour the unforgettable views of the Bjelopavlici Plains that it affords from its balconies.
 Set within the huge rocks of Ostroska Greda, the monastery has a nearly vertical backdrop of sheer cliffs.
 The Ostrog Monastery is said to have been constructed in this way to fill approaching pilgrims with a sense of God's grace, but even non-religious visitors are sure to be spellbound by its unique beauty.

 The official currency is the Euro (EUR).
-Visitors entering Montenegro with more than €10,000 (including travellers cheques or the equivalent in another currency) should declare the amount on entry.
+Visitors entering Montenegro with more than €10,000 should declare the amount on entry.
 Without declaration on entry large amounts may be confiscated on departure.
 Serbian Dinars are not accepted in Montenegro and should be exchanged for Euros.
 There are ATMs, which accept international bank cards in major cities and towns, and most of the larger hotels, shops and main restaurants accept Diners Club, Visa, American Express, Maestro, and MasterCard.
 Money can be exchanged at the numerous banks in the towns and cities.

 Montenegrin (very similar to Croatian) is the official language of Montenegro, although Serbian and Albanian is commonly used in some areas.
 English is widely understood in the capital, Podgorica, and in the coastal resorts.

 Visitors are advised to carry their passports on them at all times.
-Furthermore, visitors must register with the local police within 24 hours of arrival in Montenegro (however, this is done automatically when checking into a hotel or official tourist accommodation).
-Failure to do so could mean a fine or imprisonment.
 Travellers must only enter Montenegro through recognised border crossings, and may be required to show proof of a return or onward ticket, the necessary travel documentation for their next destination, and proof of sufficient funds to cover their expenses while in Montenegro.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Service charges are generally not included in restaurant and hotel bills in Montenegro.
-A tip of 10% is appreciated.
+A tip of 10 percent is appreciated.
 Taxi drivers do not expect tips; but a small gratuity would be appreciated.

-The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 750ml of spirits; perfume for personal use; personal jewellery and clothing; up to two cameras and one movie/video camera; electronic equipment (such as radio) for personal use; and sports equipment.
+The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 250ml of perfume for personal use.
 Pets can be brought into the country with a veterinary certificate of good health.

 United States Consulate, Podgorica: +382 (0)20 410 500.